brunopenso/awscognitodemo-webapp/README.md

 ### Create API

-Go to API Gateway and create a REST API
+Go to API Gateway and Build a REST API

 - Protocol: REST
 - Create new API: New API